Telling the OTAG Ozone Story with Data

 Recent health and ecological studies suggest that adverse biological effects can result from ozone exposures at any level above natural background.
 All sections of the OTAG region periodically experience ozone higher than the natural background, and share a common interest in addressing the ozone problem.
 However, the severity, frequency and duration of high ozone events exhibit complex patterns and source receptor relationships, such that the most efficient strategies to reduce local or regional ozone exposures are not obvious.

 Control strategies depend directly on how the OTAG ozone problem is defined.
-Current federal health standards focus on peak 120 ppb, 1-hour concentrations; proposed health standards focus on 80 ppb, 8-hour averages; ecological effects result from chronic exposures accumulated over the entire growing season.
+Current federal health standards focus on peak 120ppb, 1-hour concentrations; proposed health standards focus on 80 ppb, 8-hour averages; ecological effects result from chronic exposures accumulated over the entire growing season.

-The spatial pattern of the current (1993-1995) exceedances (120 ppb, 1 hr) shows that the Washington-New York corridor, Chicago, Atlanta, Dallas-Ft.
+The spatial pattern of the current (1993-1995) exceedances (120 ppb, one-hour) shows that the Washington-New York corridor, Chicago, Atlanta, Dallas-Ft.
 Worth, Houston, St. Louis, are the major metropolitan areas that exceed the current standard (Figure 1).
 However, there are other metropolitan areas throughout the OTAG region which remain in nonattainment with the current standard.

 Virtually all areas where exceedances of the current standard occur are confined to the near vicinity (<150 miles) of metropolitan areas.
-In contrast, areas exceeding the proposed 8-hour 80 ppb ozone standard are more numerous, extend further from metropolitan areas and include a large portion of the central OTAG domain.
+In contrast, areas exceeding the proposed 8-hour 80 ppb ozone standard are more numerous, extend further from metropolitan areas and include a large portion of the central part of the OTAG domain.
 The distances between nonattainment areas projected under this proposed standard are significantly shorter than those under the current standard and therefore there is more likelihood that one area influences the exceedances in its neighboring nonattainment areas.

 What is the pattern of ozone precursor emissions?

 Ozone precursors are volatile organic compounds (VOC) and nitrogen oxides (NOx) from area and point sources.
 Anthropogenic area sources of both VOC and NOx are most dense in large urban metropolitan areas (e.g., the Washington-New York corridor, Chicago, Atlanta, Dallas-Ft.
 Worth, Houston, St. Louis).
 The largest, elevated point sources of (predominantly) NOx emissions are prevalent in industrial regions including the Ohio River Valley (Figure 2).
-Anthropogenic NOx area sources tend to have a strong diurnal and weekly cycle, while point sources typically vary less in time (Animation 1).
+Anthropogenic NOx area sources tend to have a strong diurnal and weekly cycle, while point sources typically vary less in time.
 VOC emissions from both anthropogenic and biogenic sources are heavily influenced by sunlight and temperature, and so tend to exhibit stronger diurnal and seasonal variations than NOx emissions.

 What are the spatial patterns of ozone?